codewithzaqar/consh/README.md

 ## Contributing
 We welcome contributions to Consh!
 To get started, please read our [Contributing Guidelines](CONTRIBUTING.md) for details on submitting issues, proposing features, and creating pull requests.

+## Reporting Issues
+Found a bug or have a feature idea?
+Please use our [GitHub Issues](https://github.com/codewithzaqar/consh/issues) page and select the appropriate issue template (Bug Report or Feature Request) to provide detailed information.
+See the [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## Installation
 ```bash
 pip install .